-Section 2 - Certification

-Check all boxes, as applicable

-- 2A.
-I hereby certify that I have read and understand the Code of Conduct and recognize that compliance with all applicable policies and procedures is part of the terms and conditions of my employment at the MSA. - 2B.
-I specifically understand my obligation to protect the confidentiality of information, and that this is a continuing obligation during and after the term of my employment. - 2C.
+Section 1 - Employee information Name: Section 2 - Certification Check all boxes, as applicable 2A.
+I hereby certify that I have read and understand the Code of Conduct and recognize that ompliance with all applicable policies and procedures is part of the terms and conditions of my mployment at the MSA.
+2B.
+I specifically understand my obligation to protect the confidentiality of information, and that his is a continuing obligation during and after the term of my employment. □ 2C.
 I hereby certify that I have been compliant at all relevant times with the Code of Conduct and other applicable MSA policies and procedures, except as otherwise disclosed in writing to the CEO.

-Section 3 - Financial Assets/Interests Disclosure

-Check 3A or 3B as appropriate.

-□ 3A I, my spouse, and/or my minor children do not directly or indirectly own any prohibited investments (or any other interests that may cause a conflict of interest) as described in the Code of Conduct under Section 3.4, and I do not exercise any direct or indirect influence or control over any prohibited investments owned by any other person, including my spouse and/or children.

-□ 3B I, my spouse, and/or my minor children do own or possess prohibited investments.
-I have completed the Financial Assets/Interest Disclosure Summary below (Section 4) disclosing the prohibited investments.

-I certify that the information provided above in Section 2 and Section 3 is correct.
+Section 3 - Financial assets/interests disclosure Check 3A or 3B as appropriate. □ 3A I, my spouse, and/or my minor children do not directly or indirectly own any prohibited investments (or any other interests that may cause a conflict of interest) as described in the Code of Conduct under section 3.4, and I do not exercise any direct or indirect influence or control over any prohibited investments owned by any other person, including my spouse and/or children. $\ \square$ 3B I, my spouse, and/or my minor children do own or possess prohibited investments.
+I have completed the financial assets/interest disclosure summary (section 4) disclosing the prohibited investments.
+I certify that the information provided in section 2 and section 3 is correct.
+Employee signature Date

-Section 4 - Financial Assets/Interests Disclosure Summary Fill out applicable sections and certify the information in Section 4E.
-Attach additional pages if necessary.
-4A.
-Private Corporations : List any private corporations controlled by you, your spouse, or minor children, or over which you have control or influence, that relate directly or indirectly to the MSA mandate.
-Name of entity Owner (e.g. employee or spouse) Approximate value 4B.
-Private Business Interests : List all private business interests, including securities in private corporations, interests in sole proprietorships and joint ventures, held by you, your spouse, and/or minor children that do business with the MSA or with any entity the MSA regulates (Do not include items listed in Section 4A).
+Section 4 - Financial assets/interests disclosure summ nary Fill out applicable sections and certify the inform pages if necessary. nation in section 4E.
+Attach additional 4A.
+Private corporations : List any private corporations controlled by you, your spouse, or minor children, or over which you have control or influence, that relate directly or indirectly to the MSA mandate.
+Name of entity Description Owner (e.g. employee or spouse) Approximate value 4B.
+Private business interests : List all private business interests, including securities in private corporations, interests in sole proprietorships and joint ventures, held by you, your spouse, and/or minor children that do business with the MSA or with any entity the MSA regulates (Do not include items listed in section 4A).
 Name of business Description of business Description of interest Value 4C.
-Sometico and Other Interests in Bublicher Traded Securities, List all securities on other 4C.
-Securities and Other Interests in Publicly Traded Securities: List all securities or other interests owned or controlled by you, your spouse, and/or minor children held in publicly traded entities that are directly or indirectly related to the mandate of the MSA.
-Name of entity Description of interest interests owned or controlled by you, your spouse, and/or minor children held in publicly traded entities that are directly or indirectly related to the mandate of the MSA.
-Name of entity interests owned or controlled by you, your spouse, and/or minor children held in publicly traded entities that are directly or indirectly related to the mandate of the MSA.
-Name of entity Description of interest Owner Value (on disclosure date) 4D.
-List any other significant liabilities, financial interests and sources of income that may create a real or apparent conflict with the mandate of the MSA. interests owned or controlled by you, your spouse, and/or minor children held in publicly traded entities that are directly or indirectly related to the mandate of the MSA.
+Securities and other interests in publicly traded securities : List all securities or other interests owned or controlled by you, your spouse, and/or minor children held in publicly traded entities that are directly or indirectly related to the mandate of the MSA.
 Name of entity Description of interest Owner Value (on disclosure date) 4D .
-List any other significant liabilities, financial interests and sources of income that may interests owned or controlled by you, your spouse, and/or minor children held in publicly traded entities that are directly or indirectly related to the mandate of the MSA.
-Name of entity
+List any other significant liabilities, financial interests and sources of income that may create a real or apparent conflict with the mandate of the MSA.
+Description - 4E .
+I certify that the information provided in the financial assets/interests disclosure summary section is correct.
+Employee signature Date

-The personal information in Appendix 1 is being collected under the authority of section 33(3) of the Freedom of Information and Protection of Privacy Act (FOIP Act).
+The personal information in Appendix A is being collected under the authority of section 33(3) of the Freedom of Information and Protection of Privacy Act (FOIP Act).
 This information will be used for ensuring compliance with the terms and conditions of employment and the MSA Code of Conduct.
 This information is protected by the privacy provisions of the FOIP Act.
 If you have any questions regarding this collection or use, please contact the MSA FOIP Coordinator.